ydb-platform/ydb/ydb/docs/en/core/concepts/topology.md

 ## Cluster operating modes {#cluster-config}

 Cluster topology is based on the chosen operating mode, which is determined by the fault tolerance requirements.
+A fail model of {{ ydb-short-name }} is based on concepts such as [fail domain](./glossary.md#fail-domain) and [fail realm](./glossary.md#fail-realm).

 The following operating modes are available:

 * `none` - There is no redundancy.
 Any hardware failure causes the storage pool to become unavailable.
 This mode is only recommended for functional testing.
 * `block-4-2` - [Erasure coding](https://en.wikipedia.org/wiki/Erasure_code) with two blocks of redundancy added to the four blocks of source data is applied.
 Storage nodes are placed in at least 8 failure domains (usually racks).
 The storage pool is available if any two domains fail, continuing to record all 6 data parts in the remaining domains.
 This mode is recommended for storage pools within a single availability zone (usually a data processing center).